The Night Time Podcast

-Brand infringement retaliation by the Subject of 'the Story of the Glove Guy'
+Brand infringement retaliation by the Subject of “the Story of the Glove Guy”

-In a two part series titled 'GloveGuy' which investigated reports of Halifax area men being offered rides from a driver who would pressure his passenger into trying on a series of tight leather gloves in a situation that was described on the podcast as increasingly uncomfortable and in at least one case resulted in criminal charges.
+On February 10th and 11th of 2019, The Nighttime Podcast released a two-part series titled “GloveGuy”, which investigated reports of males in the Halifax area being offered rides from a driver who would pressure them into trying on a series of tight leather gloves.
+They described the situation as one that was increasingly uncomfortable, and in at least one case, resulted in criminal charges.

-Upon the release of the series, the subject of the episodes (who was referred to on air as the Glove Guy), began a trademark infringement / cyber squatting campaign as retaliation leading to a national news story.
+Upon the series’ release, the subject of the episodes (who was referred to on air as “the Glove Guy”) began a trademark infringement and cyber squatting campaign in retaliation, leading to a national news story.

-The Nighttime Podcast has not addressed the situation on air, however in a post to their official Facebook page they explained the situation as "his (GloveGuy's) claim to ownership of Nighttime is absurd and laughable" and that "I am pursuing a remedy via a variety of agencies and am confident that this will be resolved without any complications".
+The Nighttime Podcast has not addressed the situation on air, however in a post on their official Facebook page, they stated that "[GloveGuy’s] claim to ownership of Nighttime is absurd and laughable" and that "I am pursuing a remedy via a variety of agencies and am confident that this will be resolved without any complications".

-Nighttime's handling of this series and the subsequent retaliation, has led to being named The Last Podcast on the Left's "Hero of the Week" in their Sept 4, 2019 episode.
+Nighttime's handling of this series and the subsequent retaliation has led to them being named The Last Podcast on the Left's "Hero of the Week" in their Sept 4, 2019 episode.